 RiverFront Investment Group (“RiverFront”) is a SEC-registered investment adviser that provides advisory services.
 This document is a summary of the types of services we provide and how you pay for these services.
 Free and simple tools are available to research firms and financial professionals at investor.gov/CRS.
 You can also find educational materials about broker-dealers, investments advisers and investing at this site.

 We offer investment advisory services to retail investors through separately managed accounts (SMAs) and unified managed accounts (UMAs) in third party sponsored wrap fee programs.
-As part of these services, we manage model investment portfolios for a range of investment objectives, risk tolerances and investment themes through program sponsor firms (“Sponsor(s)”).
-RiverShares model portfolios invest primarily or exclusively in ETFs sub-advised by RiverFront (“RiverFront ETFs”).
+As part of these services, we manage model investment portfolios and custom portfolios for a range of investment objectives, risk tolerances and investment themes through program sponsor firms (“Sponsor(s)”).
+RiverShares model portfolios invest in ETFs sub-advised by RiverFront (“RiverFront ETFs”) and third-party ETFs.

-RiverFront’s minimum opening account balance is typically $200,000 for Advantage SMA clients and $100,000 for ETF Advantage, RiverShares and Partner Model Portfolios SMAs; however, we will consider accepting a lower initial account balance.
-For additional information about the products we offer, see Item 4 – of our Form ADV Part 2A
+RiverFront’s minimum opening account balance is typically $200,000 for Advantage SMA clients and $100,000 for ETF Advantage and RiverShares SMAs; however, we will consider accepting a lower initial account balance.
+CPS accounts typically require a $1,000,000 investment minimum.
+For additional information about the products we offer, see Item 4 – of our Form ADV Part 2A.

-ITEM 3 – FEES, COSTS, CONFLICTS, AND STANDARD OF CONDUCT
+ITEM 3 – FEES, COSTS, CONFLICTS AND STANDARDS OF CONDUCT

 Sponsors set the fees for clients in their wrap fee program.
-RiverFront charges an advisory fee based on a percentage of the market value of assets under management in your account, calculated at the close of each calendar quarter or month (as applicable) While these fees vary by program, they typically do not exceed 0.5% per year of the assets we manage for you, CPS accounts may charge as much as .85% per year of the assets we manage for you.
+RiverFront charges an advisory fee based on a percentage of the market value of assets under management in your account, calculated at the close of each calendar quarter or month (as applicable) While these fees vary by program, they typically do not exceed 0.5% per year of the assets we manage for you.
 These fees are usually charged quarterly in advance, although certain Sponsors may charge you in arrears or on a monthly basis.
 Fees are generally deducted by the Sponsor directly from your account, please see your agreement with your Sponsor for specific information regarding your billing schedule.
-The more assets there are in your advisory account, the more you will pay in fees, RiverFront therefore has an incentive to encourage you to increase the amount of assets in your account.

 Wrap fee clients are typically not charged a commission on trades executed through the Sponsor.
 However, because RiverFront places a significant amount of trades away from the Sponsor (also known as step‐out transactions), the commissions or other fees for these trades are in addition to the wrap fee.